cjmatta/ConfluentPlatformWikipediaDemo/README.md

 2. Increase the memory available to Docker.
 Default is 2GB, increase to at least 6GB.

-### Running the Demo

-1. Run `make clean all` to build the IRC connector and the transformer that will parse the Wikipedia edit messages to data.
+3. Run `make clean all` to build the IRC connector and the transformer that will parse the Wikipedia edit messages to data.
 These are saved to `connect-plugins` path, which is a shared volume to the `connect` docker container

 ```bash
 $ make clean all